OpenRouterTeam/openrouter-runner/README.md

 # OpenRouter Runner

-OpenRouter Runner is a monolith inference engine, built with [Modal](https://modal.com/) a platform for deploying scalable apps.
+OpenRouter Runner is a monolith inference engine, built with [Modal](https://modal.com/).
 It serves as a robust solution for lots of the open source models hosted in a fallback capacity on [openrouter.ai](https://openrouter.ai).

 ## Runner Structure